 In the ordinary course of their business, the Underwriters and some of their affiliates have engaged and, in the future, may engage in investment banking and/or commercial banking transactions with AMP, including participation in the Line of Credit.

 RATINGS

-The Series 2017A Bonds have been rated "A" by Fitch Ratings, "A1" by Moody's Investors Service, Inc. and "A" by Standard & Poor's Global Ratings, a division of Standard & Poor's Financial Services LLC.
+The Series 2019 Bonds have been rated "A1" by Moody's Investors Service, Inc. and "A" by S&P Global Ratings.